Fort Aguada Lighthouse

 Outside the Fort Aguada bastions, the new lighthouse, built in 1976, can usually be visited; climb to the top for good view along the...

 A short way to the east of the bastion is the pretty Church of St Lawrence, which also occupies a magnificent viewpoint.
 The church was...

 Candolim’s latest party place, SinQ, is almost directly opposite Taj Holiday Village so the clientele is upmarket – only the cool people...

 Refined Thai food is the trademark of the Taj’s romantic Banyan Tree, its swish courtyard set beneath the branches of a vast old banyan...

 Fort Aguada information

-The fort covers the entire headland, and the Mandovi River below was once connected with the coast at Sinquerim to form a moat, entirely cutting off the headland.
-One of the great advantages of the site was the abundance of water from natural springs on the hillside, making the fort an important first watering point for ships freshly arrived from Portugal; the spring also gave the fort its name, agua being Portuguese for ‘water’.
+One of the great advantages of the site was the abundance of water from natural springs on the hillside, making the fort an important first watering point for ships just arrived from Portugal; the spring also gave the fort its name, agua being Portuguese for ‘water.’
 Like Reis Magos and Cabo Raj Bhavan, the British occupied the fort in 1799 to protect Goa from possible French invasion.

 Today visitors flock to the bastion that stands on the hilltop – though when compared with the overall area surrounded by defences, this is only a fraction of the original fort.
 To get to the hilltop fort, take the 4km winding road that heads east from Sinquerim Beach and loops up around the headland.
 Otherwise there’s a steep 2km walking trail to the fort that starts just past Marbella Guest House.
 You can also walk out to the sea level fort walls at Sinquerim along the road past the Taj Hotel.